| CONFUCIUSLife and Deeds

 teachings and earnestly seek them."13 By not claiming

+to know already, he exemplifies the pursuit of wisdom.
 There were few books at the time made of bamboo strips tied

 by cords, but Confucius appears to have made a thorough study